LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 While students are encouraged to discuss labs and to use each other as resources, each student is responsible for his/her own work.
 In other words you can help each other, but you can’t copy any part of someone else’s work.
 The end product must be each student’s own individual work.

-### Attendance
+### Participation and Attendance

+Participation in class discussions and exercises as well as collaboration with your lab partner will be assessed by the instructor.

+Class attendance is part of your participation score and is essential for successful completion of the class.
+Students who participate via Zoom need to have their cameras on and join the discussion by typing in the chat or turning on their microphones.

-Class attendance is not graded but will be essential for successful completion of the class.
-Students who miss a class are responsible for obtaining the course content provided in class and mastering it.
+Students who miss a class are responsible for obtaining the content provided in class and learning it.
+Recordings of the Zoom meetings will be provided.

 ### No Show Drop